kenzaelk/Commodity_Portfolio_Management/README.md

 - **LSTM Forecasting:** LSTM forecasting is incorporated to predict future returns and provide a more accurate decision-making process.
 - **Reinforcement Learning Models:** The PPO and TD3 models are trained and evaluated for portfolio optimization.
 - **Performance Metrics:** Several risk-adjusted performance metrics (such as Conditional Value at Risk - CVaR, Return-to-Risk Ratio - R2R, and volatility) are computed and visualized.
-- **PPO-LSTM Integration:** An extension of the PPO model with an LSTM feature extractor is implemented to capture temporal dependencies in the return series.
+- **Hybrid PPO-LSTM Model Integration:** Combines reinforcement learning (PPO) with deep learning (LSTM) to improve predictions and decision-making.

 ## Repository Structure